secure-hive/docs/content/docs/guides/virtual-meetings.md

 - **Internally-led meetings**:
    - The **Directly Responsible Individual (DRI)** prepares and shares the agenda in advance using the [Meeting Agenda Template](#) (to be created).
    - Agendas must be attached to meeting invites for participant alignment.
-   - A notetaker is designated to capture key points and action items.
+   - A notetaker is designated to record decisions, action items, and next steps.

 {{< callout context="note" title="What is a DRI?" icon="outline/user-circle" >}}
 The **DRI** is the person scheduling the meeting.
 They ensure the meeting has a clear purpose, actionable outcomes, and proper documentation.